Reasons for caesarean birth

 and the decision is less straightforward.

-As with all interventions in labour and pregnancy, you have to give your consent before you can have a caesarean.
+As with all interventions in labour and pregnancy, you have to give your consent before you can have a c-section.
 However, if you are uncertain about the need for a caesarean it can be very difficult to disagree with your medical professionals, particularly if you are in labour.

 Not all ‘emergency’ caesareans are urgent.
 The urgency of a caesarean (elective or emergency) has been graded into four categories: